HactarCE/Nomic-Rules/README.md

 A rule violation is a game action that is not permitted by the rules.

-If any player (hereby "the accusing player") believes that another player (hereby "the accused player") has violated the rules, then the accusing player may conduct a majority [Poll](#polls) (called a "Rule Violation Poll") to determine whether the accused player has violated the rules.
+If any player (hereby "the accusing player") believes that another player (hereby "the accused player") has violated the rules, then the accusing player may conduct a majority [poll](#polls) (called a "rule violation poll") to determine whether the accused player has violated the rules.

 ### Rule violation polls